Rich-Harris/object-cull/README.md

 ## Why?

 Mostly for server-side rendering.
-You might not to serialize *all* your data to send it to the client.
+You might not need to serialize *all* your data to send it to the client.

 ## Prior art